haniehm/Detroit_Blight_Ticket/README.md

 # Detroit_Blight_Ticket

-a solution to https://www.kaggle.com/c/detroit-blight-ticket-compliance which has been submitted to Assignment 4 of the coursera course Applied Machine Learning in Python
+This is a solution to https://www.kaggle.com/c/detroit-blight-ticket-compliance which I submitted to Assignment 4 of the coursera course Applied Machine Learning in Python.

-The automatic grader of the course uses old version of Scikit-learn (version 0.18).
+Automatic grader of the course uses old version of Scikit-learn (version 0.18).